polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

 With the local relay chain and collator node running, you are ready to register the parachain on the local relay chain.
 In a live public network, registration typically involves a [parachain auction](https://wiki.polkadot.network/docs/en/learn-auction).
 For this tutorial and local testing, you can use a Sudo transaction and the Polkadot/Substrate Portal.
-Using a Sudo transactin enable you to bypass the steps required to acquire a parachain or parathread slot.
+Using a Sudo transaction enables you to bypass the steps required to acquire a parachain or parathread slot.

 To register the parachain: